 2. Arch Linux – Customize Away

 For the advanced Linux user, Arch Linux still is the best out there.
 Arch is a simple and lean rolling distro.
 Arch provides you with the core framework, allowing you to build your system to suit your particular needs.
 New versions are available every 6 months.
 Although it is not for the novice, Arch has great support and documentation with a very vibrant community which will help the newcomers with time and patience build their customized Linux-distro.

 3. Elementary OS Loki – Gorgeous

-Ubuntu is probably the most popular linux distro out there.
-It redefined linux for desktops by providing a very capable and user friendly alternative to Microsoft Windows.
-Unity is the default desktop environment and it is as easy and simple as you could imagine.
+Ubuntu is probably the most popular Linux distro out there.
+It redefined Linux for desktops by providing a very capable and user-friendly alternative to Microsoft Windows.
+Gnome is the default desktop environment and it is as easy and simple as you could imagine.
 It is also available in other flavors including Gnome, KDE, LxQt, MATE and other community supported desktop environments.
-In 2016, Ubuntu is still capable of meeting your desktop needs.
+In 2019, Ubuntu is still capable of meeting your desktop needs.
 For the newbie, Ubuntu still remains a worthy choice.